JasonNumberThirteen/UnityAStarVisualiser/README.md

 - Adjusting map dimensions (extending & shrinking) by the given size,
 - 3 types of heuristics: Manhattan, Euclidean and Chebyshev distance metrics,
 - Coloring tiles on the map which define a path along with those that were set as visited,
-- Simulation Mode for showing how the algorithm works in time (by the adjusted timestep).
+- Simulation Mode for showing how the algorithm works in time (by the adjusted timestep),
+- 2 types of simulation mode: Timed (step between interval in seconds) & Stepwise (step after clicking a button).

 ## Screenshots
 ![A* Visualiser](./Screenshots/AStarVisualiser.png?raw=true)